demantoid99/password_generator_tgbot/Readme.txt

 A telegram bot for generating passwords.
-To work, you need to enter the bot key in the file config.py
+To work, you need to enter the bot token in the file config.py